Back to basics: We cannot all be entrepreneurs

 There are those who will never be able to handle the business side of things on the scale required to build business organisations.
 And there are those who will never be able to understand more than a few lines of HTML, much less code extensively in PHP or in anything else.

 Being a great web developer does not translate to being able to run a successful web development business.
 One thing is involved in the former – web development skills.
 Two are involved in the latter – 1) web development skills, and 2) business skills.

 Passion for (and skills in) a field is one thing.
 The ability to turn that passion into a thriving business is another.
 If you have a passion for something AND you have (or can master) the entrepreneurial skills to get it going, blessed are you.
 There are not many people like that.
 Find out as early as possible whether or not you are like that, and if you are not, do yourself a favour and hire or partner with someone who has those skills.
 Do so, or find out later that you have believed a lie.

 We cannot build sustainable businesses if we do not get the basics right.
 The very basic is that you understand your capacity and look for the right people to plug any holes that you are incapable of filling.
 No; we are not all entrepreneurs, and we can not all be entrepreneurs.
 Those motivational speakers sold people a very dumb lie.

-What was most amusing about listening to those motivational speakers then (from a distance where I stood) was how most of them had never run a business, but were able to pass themselves off as authorities in entrepreneurship.
+What was most amusing about listening to those motivational speakers then (from a distance where I stood) was how most of them had neither run a business nor obtained any training in business management or administration, but were able to pass themselves off as authorities in entrepreneurship.
 Do you have a skill and want to build a viable business with it?
 You might not need to be the CEO.
 That sucks?
 Yes.
 Save yourself the heartache and get someone with the right skills to fill that need if you are unable to fill it yourself.